 Police also use arrest as a means of gathering information, particularly when they arrest a large number of people together (“mass arrest”).

-You do NOT have to give your personal details to the police at any point during the arrest process.
-In fact, you are not legally required to give any personal information until you appear in court.
+As a default, you do NOT have to give your personal details to the police at any point during the arrest process.

 No Duty Solicitor